zhihanLin/Slicer-CS410/Docs/user_guide/modules/webserver.md

 ## Related modules

-- The [OpenIGTLink](https://github.com/openigtlink/SlicerOpenIGTLink) Extension has some similar functionality cusomized for image guided therapy applications.
-It should be preferred for integration with imaging devices and use in a clinical setting.
+- The [OpenIGTLink](https://github.com/openigtlink/SlicerOpenIGTLink) Extension has some similar functionality customized for image guided therapy applications.
+It should be preferred for integration with imaging devices and use in a clinical setting or for continuous high-throughput image and transform streams.

 ## Contributors